How Will The Wet Wood & Coal Ban Affect You?

 As part of its Clean Air Strategy, the government has implemented a number of restrictions on the sale of wet wood and coal for home burning from 1st May 2021.
 While this is a great move for public health and the environment, it has left small stove owners with a lot of questions.
 What exactly are the restrictions – and what kinds of fuel can be used instead?

-What Are The Restrictions?
+What Are The Restrictions on Wet Wood?

 The wet wood and coal ban affects both fuel retailers and owners of small stoves and open fires.
 The first thing to note is that people who own these kinds of tiny wood burners can still use them – it’s the type of fuel that you burn which has been restricted, rather than the stoves themselves.
 You can see a list of alternative fuel types that are both health- and eco-friendly below.